MY FAVORITE ANCIENT BEADS - as seen with my Western eyes

 as if the bead is looking at you!

-The name of this bead is Concentric circles of 'I'
+The name of this bead is Concentric layers of 'I'

 fractal.
 The same is true for landscapes and continents.
 With a

 Africa or South America in the central motif.
 In the left eye